8 Ways Nutritionists Bounce Back After a BingeArticle posted in: Nutrition

 7. Plan Ahead.

 You just left work.
 Your daughter has gymnastics; your son has soccer.
 You have a church meeting at seven, and dinner has to fit in there somewhere.
 It’s all too easy to go through the drive-thru and ruin your entire day of healthy eating with a double cheeseburger.
 “Have healthy options in your fridge and pantry that are already prepared and ready to eat,” says McCormick.”
 On Sundays, she does some weekly meal prep.
 Some casseroles can be completely made-ahead and baked the day of.
 Crock-pot meals can be assembled the night before and turned on before work.
-To make things even easier, stock up on your favorite South Beach entrées for those on-the-go days.

 8. Don’t Skip Meals.